HTTPArchive/almanac.httparchive.org/src/content/en/2020/compression.md

 {{ figure_markup(
   image="compession-methods-by-content-type.png",
-  caption="Compression methods for different content types", description="A stacked bar chart showing the usage rate of different compression algorithms broken down by the content type.
+  caption="Compression methods for different content types.", description="A stacked bar chart showing the usage rate of different compression algorithms broken down by the content type.
 The stacked bars divide up the use of Brotli, Gzip, and no compression. `text/html` is the only content type that is compressed less than 50% of the time. `application/json` and `image/svg+xml` are each approximately 64% compressed. `text/css` and `application/javascript` are each approximately 85% compressed. `application/x-javascript` and `text/javascript` are greater than 90% compressed.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTxUj8-0vKTqPAblIXqekSbiRh1D1lEuA3gVD9w23qwGPtJRE8FbgrURfPAgfFZX2l0t84Wy5ZAGqzR/pubchart?oid=1658254159&format=interactive", sheets_gid="107138856",